TRRXITTE/XTEnetwork-ha/README.md

   enableWebSocket: true, // Enables a socket.io websocket server on the rpcBindPort + 1
   webSocketPassword: false, // Set this to a password to use for the privileged socket events.

-  // These are the standard TurtleCoind options
+  // These are the standard options
-  path: './XTCASHnetwork', // Where can I find TurtleCoind?
+  path: './XTEnetwork', // Where can I find TurtleCoind?
-  dataDir: '~/.traaittCASH', // Where do you store your blockchain?
+  dataDir: '~/.traaitt', // Where do you store your blockchain?
   testnet: false, // Use the testnet?
   enableCors: false, // Enable CORS support for the domain in this value
   enableBlockExplorer: true, // Enable the block explorer